-25 periods missed in a VCE Unit 'Unsatisfactory' (N) given for Unit.
-20 periods missed in a VCE Unit VCAA requirements at serious risk of breach and parent meeting and attendance plan reviewed, changed, and implemented.
+25 periods missed in a 'Unsatisfactory' (N) giv- 20 periods missed in a VCE Unit VCAA requirements at serious risk of breach and parent meeting and attendance plan reviewed, changed, and implemented.
 15 periods missed in a VCE Unit 80%-85% attendance VCAA requirements at significant risk of breach and parent meeting and attendance plan required.
 10 periods missed in a VCE Unit 85% -90% attendance VCAA requirements at risk of breach and VCE 'at risk' triggered on COMPASS Less than 10 periods missed in a VCE Unit 90-100% attendance VCAA requirements met